Living

 Fishermans Hut No.6 in Whistable

 We set out after a late birthday breakfast on Thursday morning.
-We don’t have a car so we hired a Zipcar on a four day bundle – dogs are allowed as long as they’re in a crate or carrier.
+We don’t have a car so we hired a Zipcar – dogs are allowed as long as they’re in a crate or carrier.
 On route we stopped to buy a cool mat for Ricci which proved to be a great investment.
-Whitstable is only 60 miles away but it always takes time to get out of London.
-It took about an hour and forty to drive there, not including our stop.
+Whitstable is only 60 miles away and takes about one a half hours to drive.

 We stayed one night in Whitstable’s famous Fisherman’s Huts.
-We had hut 6, located on the harbour wall with a sea-view and dog- friendly.
-You collect keys from the Hotel Continental where breakfast is also served.
-We ate our breakfast, which is included in the price, on the shaded terrace looking out to sea.
+We had hut no.6, located on the harbour wall, which was dog-friendly with a sea-view.
+We collected our keys from the Hotel Continental where breakfast is also served.
+We ate our breakfast, which was included in the price, on the shaded terrace looking out to sea.
 Dogs are also allowed in the bar dining area.

 The black painted two-storey huts are cute beyond belief.
 They are historical buildings so they are tiny with low ceilings and ladder stairs.
 Be aware that anyone over six foot is going to have to watch their head!
 The sea-view was from the bedroom window overlooking a pretty boatyard.
 It was a hot night so we left the windows and shutters open but this meant we awoke early to the sound of seagulls.
 The silver-lining to rising early is you get to admire the sunrise.